Skip to content

 This standard governs the mixing, application, and curing of the Portland cement plaster itself.

-• Moist Curing: The base coats must be kept damp (fogged with water) for 48 hours to ensure proper hydration and strength.
+• Moist Curing: The base coats must be kept damp (fogged/misted with water) for at least 48 hours to ensure proper cement hydration and design strength.

 3. Why It Matters: The Failure Points

-When we inspect failed stucco, it is almost always a violation of these two standards.
+When we inspect failed stucco in Los Angeles and Orange County, it is almost always a violation of these two standards.

-If the contractor installs wire lath tight against the paper (violating C1063 furring rules), the cement cannot get behind the wire.
-The result is a weak surface bond that delaminates (sheets off) in chunks.
+If the contractor installs wire lath tight against the building paper (violating C1063 furring rules), the cement cannot key behind the wire.
+The result is a weak surface bond that delaminates (sheets off) in chunks over time.

 4. Code vs. Standard

-ASTM Standard: The methodology.
-Inspectors rarely check this in detail, but it is the legal basis for construction defect lawsuits.
+ASTM Standard: The engineering methodology.
+While inspectors rarely check every detail on site, ASTM standards form the legal basis for construction defect lawsuits and manufacturer warranty validations.

 At Stucco Champions, we build to ASTM standards because it is the only way to guarantee a 50-year lifespan for the wall.